Dantul1337/Dantul1337/README.md

 # Hi there, I'm Evgeny - aka Dantul 👋

-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning JavaScript
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2023 Goals: Learn Python
 - ⚡ Fun fact: I love pizza with ketchup :)

 ### Connect with me: